-The Walgreens Get a Shot.
-Give a Shot. program – in its fourth year during fiscal 2017 – has helped to provide more than 20 million lifesaving polio and measles vaccines to children in need around the world.
-Walgreens makes a donation to the United Nations Foundation’s Shot@Life campaign every time someone gets a flu shot or immunization of any type at Walgreens.
+As of August 2018, Get a Shot.
+Give a Shot. has helped to provide more than 34 million lifesaving polio and measles vaccines to children around the world.

-Through a partnership with Vitamin Angels, Walgreens has helped to provide more than 130 million children and pregnant women in more than 60 countries, including the U.S., with essential vitamins and minerals to help combat malnutrition, as of August 31 2017.
+Through its partnership with Vitamin Angels, as of August 31, 2018, Walgreens has helped to provide 160 million children and women in at-risk populations in more than 74 countries, including the U.S., with life-changing vitamins and minerals to combat malnutrition.

-Walgreens donates 1 percent of sales of participating vitamin products to Vitamin Angels, and the organization generates engagement around the program by encouraging Walgreens employees to send messages to children who have received vitamins.
-In fiscal 2017 more than 20,000 Walgreens employees signed more than 2,000 cards that were sent to children in seven different countries.
+Walgreens donates 1 percent of sales of participating vitamin products to Vitamin Angels, and the organization generates engagement around the program by encouraging Walgreens employees to send messages to children.

 Boots UK has proudly supported BBC Children in Need for 14 years.
 BBC Children in Need is the BBC’s corporate charity that exists to change the lives of disadvantaged children and young people in the UK.
 BBC Children in Need provides grants to projects in the UK that focus on children and young people who face a range of disadvantages such as poverty, neglect, trauma, abuse or disabilities and supports over 2,700 projects across the UK.